-The Romans were great pragmatists and within ancient roman society the individual was truly an individual (at least the free citizens could regard themselves as such).
+The Romans were great pragmatists where the individual was truly an individual (at least the free citizens could regard themselves as such).
 Sculpture was developed by the Greeks to bring the gods to human life.
-The Ancient Romans used sculpture increasingly as a means of glorifying the individual citizen and in later stages as a means of architectural decoration.
+The Romans used sculpture increasingly as a means of glorifying the individual citizen and in later stages as a means of architectural decoration.
 This glorification could be self glorification through the commissioning of commemorative and sometimes monumental portraits.
 A good example of this is the now lost colossal statue of Nero or that of emperor Constantine, of which a number of pieces are still visible.
 Alternatively the individual could pride himself in his collection of sculptures which were relatively commonplace in the gardens of the villas of the rich and mighty.

 These sculptures were not necessarily “originals”: the Romans had learned the practice of creating replicas.
-Plaster casts were made of the great original masterworks and these could be shipped to every corner of the Roman empire to be reproduced and then copied to marble by more or less able hands.
-By this means many Roman marble replicas of ancient Greek originals have made it our museums.
-Often the originals were bronze and have now been lost but the Roman copies have allowed us to understand and perceive what they must have been like in considerable detail.
-The one thing that is not clearly apparent to us are the vivid colours which were often applied to the statues.
-Traces are sometimes sufficiently visible to allow us to imagine how bright the overall effect might have been: certainly not the starched white that we are used to.
+Plaster casts were made of the great original masterworks (of the Greeks) and these could be shipped to every corner of the Roman empire to be reproduced and then copied to marble by more or less able hands.
+By this means a great many Roman marble replicas of ancient Greek originals have made it our museums.
+Often the originals were bronze and have now been lost but the Roman copies have allowed us to understand and perceive what they must have been like in great detail.
+The one thing they have not allowed us to see is the vivid colours which were often applied to the statues.
+Traces are sometimes sufficiently visible to allow us to see how bright the colours used might have been.

 Having said all this, even in the art of sculpture the Romans eventually impressed their own character which tended towards the description of actual events and compositional structures akin to those of modern publicity: aimed at an appeal for mass audiences.
 We can see evidence of this growing artistic movement in works starting from the Columns of Trajan and Antoninus right through the following centuries and into the Dark Ages.